 I’ve been fascinated by this place for years, constantly taking friends down there during their visits to London.
-Without the art it would be just another dark, dingy and dirty walkway but instead it’s filled with colour, political expression, humour and unique design.
+Without the art, it would be just another dark, dingy and dirty walkway but instead, it’s filled with colour, political expression, humour and unique design.
 It also makes you release that graffiti isn’t always bad.

-He kept the location a secret until the unveiling and since then it’s been a canvas for anyone with a paint can to come and dominate a space, although sadly it no longer lives up to its name of “The Banksy Tunnel” now that his work has been completely covered over.
+He kept the location a secret until the unveiling and since then it’s been a canvas for anyone with a paint can to come and dominate a space.
+Sadly, it no longer lives up to its name of “The Banksy Tunnel” now that his work has been completely covered over.

-I asked Solo how he defines his style and what it takes for someone stand out.
+I asked Solo how he defines his style and what it takes for someone to stand out.
 Each time I’ve been to the tunnel it is completely different and only a small handful of the same images remain intact: “My style is freestyle graf which means I do not draw what I paint but just show up to the wall so I have no idea how it will turn out.
 I like to mark out letterforms and destroy them in the painting.
 Some you win, some you don’t.”

-Street Art for a Good Cause
+London Street Art for a Good Cause

 Solo initially got into graffiti through Hip Hop culture and loved writing on anything and everything, but over time has used his art for positive causes.
 His most recent project has been The Brixton Windmill Restoration mural on Lyham road in conjunction with Positive Arts, an organisation that works with communities in urban areas.